spryker/spryker-docs/docs/scos/user/back-office-user-guides/202204.0/content/blocks/edit-placeholders-in-cms-blocks.md

+---
+title: Edit placeholders in CMS blocks
+description: Learn how to edit placeholders in CMS blocks in the Back Office.
+last_updated: May 11, 2022
+template: back-office-user-guide-template
+---

+This document describes how to edit placeholders in CMS blocks in the Back Office.

 ## Prerequisites

-Optional: If you want to add content items to a block, [create content items](/docs/scos/user/back-office-user-guides/{{page.version}}/content/content-items/creating-content-items.html).
+* Optional: If you want to add content items to a block, [create content items](/docs/scos/user/back-office-user-guides/{{page.version}}/content/content-items/creating-content-items.html).
+* Review the [reference information](#reference-information-edit-placeholders-in-a-cms-block) before you start or look up the necessary information as you go through the process.

 ## Edit placeholders of a CMS block